mewilke/GI-diagnosis/README.md

 Occult_Blood_Test: Results of fecal occult blood testing (Positive/Negative).

 CRP_ESR: Combined result of C-Reactive Protein and Erythrocyte Sedimentation Rate – inflammation indicators.
+The CRP/ESR ratio is a combination of measures of inflamation.
+   High Ratio (> 2) may point towards acute inflammation or bacterial infection.
+   Low Ratio (< 1) may suggest chronic inflammation or autoimmune conditions.

 **Diagnostic Results**